No-confidence motion against Imran Khan: Allegations that the military brought Imran Khan into power through rigging and managed and sustained his coalition

+Reports that the military decided to stop propping up Imran Khan's government and claimed political neutrality

+In the weeks leading up to the formal announcement of the no-confidence motion, there were growing rumors of a rupture between Imran Khan and the military establishment.
+These rumours had gained sufficient prominence for Khan to publicly deny that there was a rift, saying in January 2022 that the opposition's narrative of a civil-military rupture was "dead and buried" and that relations between his government and the military were "unprecedented".

+Subsequently, there were increasing reports in the media that the military establishment had decided to stop propping up Imran Khan's government and was now conveying to politicians that it was going politically neutral.

+It was believed by Khan's opposition and many independent observers that Khan did not have the numbers in the National Assembly to defeat the no-confidence motion to remain in power on his own unless the intelligence agencies continued to interfere in his favor by telling politicians to keep on supporting him.

 Announcement of no-confidence motion

 On 6 February 2022, opposition leaders Shehbaz Sharif (PML-N) and Bilawal Bhutto (PPP) discussed "legal, constitutional and parliamentary options" to oust the PTI government.
 These included proposing a motion of no-confidence against Federal and Punjab governments, with the latter to "test the waters".
 Dawn reported that the PPP hoped that the PML(Q) and the Jahangir Tareen group of PTI (~8 MNAs and ~30 Punjab MPAs) could be swayed against the provincial government of Punjab and was "reportedly in contact" with Tareen.
 However two days later the PML-N's central executive committee remained undecided on pursuing a no-confidence motion.

-On 11 February 2022, the opposition parties agreed to table a no-confidence motion in parliament.
+On 11 February 2022, the opposition parties agreed to formally submit a no-confidence motion in parliament.
 It was announced by PDM leader Maulana Fazlur Rehman, who also said that the PDM would approach the allied parties of the PTI-led government to try and end their coalition with it.
 This came after several opposition leaders said they had been deliberating on a no-confidence motion.

+Opposition demand for military establishment's neutrality

+On February 26, 2022, Bilawal Bhutto, the leader of the opposition Pakistan Peoples Party, claimed that if the military establishment remained neutral during the vote of no confidence, Imran Khan's government would not be able to survive.

+Imran Khan's Demand for the military establishment's lack of neutrality

+On March 11, 2022, Imran Khan called for the military to support him, arguing that animals cannot distinguish between good and evil, whereas humans can, and hence only animals are neutral.

+This statement came in the backdrop of reports that the military establishment had decided to stop artificially propping up Imran Khan's government and was now claiming that it was becoming politically neutral from now on.
+See also reports of the military's claimed political neutrality.